 Our friend Joe squeezed out a few bucks making deliveries with his commercial truck in NYC.
 There isn’t a lot of profit built into a delivery during these difficult economic times.
-Every penny counts; and one $115 NYC parking ticket can be the difference between a winning and losing day.
+Every penny counts and one $115 NYC parking ticket can be the difference between a winning and losing the day.

 So far, today is a win.
 Unfortunately, Joe’s luck is about to change.

 Here’s the Restriction

 No person shall park a commercial vehicle overnight in NYC on a residential street between 9:00 P.M. and 5:00 A.M.